Loading...

 Portion Control

-Reduce the serving size of brown rice and fried fish to help minimize the glucose spike.
+Reduce the portion size of brown rice and fried fish.
+Smaller portions can help prevent drastic glucose spikes.

 Stay Hydrated